dssg/hitchhikers-guide/tech-tutorials/testtesttest/ds_testing.md

 # Testing Python Data Science pipelines

 Testing Data Pipelines is **hard**.
 By definition you do not expect them to produce the same output over and over again.
-Currently there isn't a standard way of doing it (or at least I don't know it), but here you'll find some tips to test your pipeline to some extent.
+There isn't a standard way of doing it (or at least I don't know it), but here you'll find some tips to test your pipeline steps.

-## Tips and tricks to test your pipeline
+## Tips to test your pipeline

 ### Separate the source code and your pipeline steps in different modules

 As it was mentioned in [Part1](python_testing.md).
 It's important to separate the source code from your pipeline.
-Think of source code as the building blocks for processing data, uploading to the database, training modelas and so on.
+Think of source code as the building blocks for processing data, uploading to the database, training models and so on.
 For example, the training step in your pipeline may look like this:

 ```python
 # training step in your pipeline